 - Add bath salts (containing Epsom salt), a bath oil, or a bath bomb

 There are a lot of bath salts out there, and most people prefer ones with Epsom salt.
 Epsom salt contains magnesium, which is involved in body reactions that benefit your heart and nervous system.

 It is claimed that Epsom salt baths help you sleep and reduce stress, can reduce muscle soreness, relieve cramps, and helps reduce pain and swelling.
-You can find many on Amazon.

 I personally prefer bath oils, and especially the ones from Kneipp.
 You don’t need much oil for a full bath.
 They smell amazing and make my skin feel very soft.
 Using a bath oil is both a skincare session as well as aromatherapy!

 I love to use lavender in the evenings, almond oil if I want to take care of my skin, and the mandarin and orange one for when I feel I need some energy.
 Kneipp has a set of their complete bath oil collection in small bottles.
 Perfect for trying them all and finding your favorites!

 An easy and fun way to pamper yourself in a bath is by using a bath bomb.
 They contain skin treating ingredients, they fizzle, they are usually chemical-free, and smell good.
 You can create your own or get started with this fantastic bath bomb set (it has a 4.9/5 rating!)

 Most sources recommend taking a bath for 15-20 minutes.
 Personally, I sometimes sit up to an hour, refilling with hot water in the meantime.

 Yes, you can get that spa feeling even if you don’t have a bath!
 With aromatherapy shower steamers, you can turn your shower into a wellness experience.

 A shower steamer contains aromatic essential oils that will release the scented oils in the air.
 Take a deep breath, relax and enjoy.